Kain Medrano: Early life

 Medrano was born on February 16, 2001, in Pueblo, Colorado, later attending East High School.
-He was rated as a three-star recruit and committed to play college football for the UCLA Bruins, despite other offers from schools such as Colorado State, Wyoming, Northern Arizona, and Northern Colorado.
+He was rated as a three-star recruit and committed to play college football for the UCLA Bruins, and had other offers from schools including Colorado State, Wyoming, Northern Arizona, and Northern Colorado.

 College career

-In his first four collegiate seasons from 2019 to 2022, Medrano played sparingly appearing in 25 games, where he notched 67 tackles with four being for a loss, four pass deflections, an interception, and a forced fumble for UCLA.
+In his first four collegiate seasons from 2019 to 2022, Medrano played sparingly, appearing in 25 games, where he notched 67 tackles with four being for a loss, four pass deflections, an interception, and a forced fumble for UCLA.
 In week 4 of the 2023 season, he notched ten tackles with two and a half being for a loss, two sacks, and a forced fumble which were all career-highs for Medrano versus the Utah Utes.
 In 2023, Medrano appeared in all 13 games for the Bruins, where he totaled 56 tackles with seven being for a loss, two sacks, two pass deflections, and a forced fumble.
 In week 3 of the 2024 season, he tallied three tackles in a loss against Indiana.
 In week 9, Medrano notched six tackles and an interception which he returned 38 yards for a touchdown in a win over Nebraska.
 In his final collegiate game in week 14, he notched eight tackles with three being for a loss, a sack, and a pass deflection in a 20-13 win over Fresno State.
 Medrano finished the 2024 season, appearing in all 12 games for the Bruins, where he notched 72 tackles with 11 being for a loss, a sack and a half, three forced fumbles, and two interceptions, where after the conclusion of the season he declared for the 2025 NFL draft.